 Easy Grilled Pork Chops

-Easy Grilled Pork Chops: With this quick method, once the pork chops hit the hot grill grates, you’ll be eating tender, juicy pork chops in less than ten minutes!
+With this quick Easy Grilled Pork Chops method, once the pork chops hit the hot grill grates, you’ll be eating tender, juicy pork chops in less than ten minutes!

 See that plate?
 It’s one of the meals we eat most often around here, especially during the prime Minnesota grilling season, from spring through fall.